Forget endless crunches that do nothing for your lower abs. Imagine getting that coveted V-cut physique you’ve always wanted.

 14. Dead Bug

-The dead bug exercise is a popular way to build core strength and stabilization.
+The dead bug exercise is popular for building core strength and stabilization.

 This move also helps prevent and relieve low back pain by strengthening the lower back and abs.